Important College Application Deadlines

 Students take this exam during the same time period as the SAT, from the spring of their junior year to the fall of their senior year.
 Students can choose to take this test multiple times in the hope of improving their score before they submit their college applications.

 Each year, the ACT is offered in the months of February, April, June, July, September, October, and December.
-The one exception being that there are no tests scheduled in July or February in New York, or in the month of July in California.
+The one exception being that there are no tests scheduled in July in New York.

-The official testing dates vary each year, but the following dates are available for registration and testing in 2020 and 2021.
+The official testing dates vary each year, but the following dates are available for registration and testing for the 2025-26 school year.

 Test Date